 Where Do I Vote?
 Learn Where Your Polling Place is if You Are a Minnesota Resident in the Greater Duluth Area

-The 2012 election is quickly approaching, and a lot of big decisions are up to you to vote on that will impact your neighborhood, Minnesota, and the country.
-Know where you need to go on Tuesday, November 6 when it is time for you to let your voice be heard in this election.
+The 2013 election is here, and a lot of big decisions are up to you to vote on that will impact your neighborhood and community.
+Know where you need to go on Tuesday, November 5 when it is time for you to let your voice be heard in this election.

 In order to vote in Minnesota, you have to meet the following criteria: